 - Cost of living

-- Exchange students may be required to pay Student Services Fee at Otago, depending on how this matter is covered in the Agreement between our Institutions.
+- Exchange students may be required to pay Student Services Fee at Otago, depending on the Agreement between our Institutions.

 Arrival and orientation, including key academic dates